palmaresHQ/.github/profile/README.md

 ## If for you 0.1 + 0.2 is 0.30000000000000004 and not 0.3 you are on the right place!

-This organization is for people who are always wrong about things.
+[Palmares](https://github.com/palmaresHQ/palmares) is for people who are always wrong about things.
 When your boss tells you are stupid for choosing Postgres or Sqlite over yet another shiny new No-SQL database.
 Or when your boss fire you because you said:
 > "I don't know boss, maybe microsservices for our product that have 2 users is a little bit too much..."

-You know nothing and everything is either magic or BogoSort: trying until it works out.
+You know nothing and everything in this programming world is either magic or BogoSort: trying until it works out.
 Guess what?
-We are also on the same boat as you.
+We think the same as you.

 Welcome to [palmares](https://github.com/palmaresHQ/palmares)!